 Let the nominations begin for the 27th BCE!
 Nothing is more important than the Program.
 The Program, of all the things we do, is the heart of Leadership Music.
 Each February, Leadership Music opens the search for the next Best Class Ever, beginning with nominations from our alumni.
 We count on you to help continue the legacy by nominating the best and the brightest and proven leaders in their field.
 Be thoughtful in your nominations; be certain that your nominee will make the commitment to the program (including the absence and cell phone policy); encourage them to re-apply if they have applied in the past; and if they are unsure, don’t pressure.

 Words cannot adequately describe how grateful we are to the more than 450 alumni and special guests who made our 25th Anniversary event the party of a lifetime.
 It was an evening of reconnecting with classmates and fellow alums and celebrating the organization that brought us all together.

-Leadership Music’s historic 25th class will be composed of 45 industry leaders from across the country.
-Founded in 1989 by eleven music industry alumni of Leadership Nashville, Leadership Music has graduated more than 950 leaders.
+Leadership Music’s 26th class will be composed of 45 industry leaders from across the country.
+Founded in 1989 by twelve music industry alumni of Leadership Nashville, Leadership Music has graduated more than 1000 leaders.
 The annual program is designed to create a forum for established music community leaders to identify and explore issues currently affecting the music industry, as well as providing once-in-a-lifetime experiences and meeting people one would not ordinarily meet with whom one builds lasting relationships.